3 min read

 Anand was uncomfortable in his vehicle this particular night—there was much unrest among the Hindu villagers.
 So, he sat among the people and began to listen.

-Suddenly there was loud commotion.
+Suddenly there was a loud commotion.
 Some radical Hindus herded their cattle right through the crowd to bring disruption and confusion.
 Yet, the preaching continued.
 Anand’s heart began to stir.
 It all began to make some sense.
 The words of his mother and sisters, his father’s counsel, his brother’s pleading.
 And, now these missionaries.

 .